raspberry-pi-maker/VoIP-related-codes/FreeSWITCH/mod_fifo/README.md

 🚨 **Important Notes**

 The Consumer Method requires extension users to constantly monitor the FIFO queue to check if a call has entered the FIFO queue.
 Since it necessitates the use of display boards or applications to monitor the FIFO queue, it is inconvenient to use in practice.
 Therefore, most users utilize the Outbound Strategy in FreeSwitch, which makes calls to extensions.
-**And if you do not specify how the FIFO works, the FIFO uses ringall by default.**

-Open the fifo.conf.xml file and create the FIFO queue name "fifoqueue" used in dialplan.

 <br/>